iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 sidebar_label: Prerequisites
 ---

-IOMesh can be installed on the Kubernetes platform or the Redhat Openshgift Container platform.
+IOMesh can be installed on the Kubernetes platform or the Redhat Openshift Container platform.
 Before installing and deploying IOMesh, verify the following requirements.

 ### Cluster Requirements